What Causes Bowing Walls?

 When the soil around your foundation walls is saturated with water, it puts immense inward pressure—called hydrostatic pressure—on those walls and small cracks can start to form.
 When the soil dries, the walls might retract and the problem might look better, but in actuality, this movement inward and back, over time, chips away at the integrity of your wall.
 Soon, cracks will get larger and you may notice early symptoms of bowing walls, which we’ll explain more in depth below.

-Foundation wall anchors can repair many bowing wall problems.
+Foundation wall anchors can repair many Davenport bowing basement wall problems.
 Soil anchors are placed in the ground outside.

 Steel rods attached to soil anchors extend through the foundation wall and wall plates.
 Wall plates distribute clamping pressure.
 Tightening nuts on the threaded ends of the rods stabilizes the wall for a permanent solution.